-The following is the transcript for a video narrated by Joe Kent that was posted Sept.
-14, 2022, on the Grassroot Institute of Hawaii’s “Hawaii Matters” YouTube channel.
-To see the video itself, go to the end of the transcript.
+The following is the transcript for the video above, narrated by Joe Kent, Grassroot Institute of Hawaii executive vice president, which was posted Sept.
+14, 2022, on the Institute’s “Hawaii Matters” YouTube channel.

 Are outsiders buying up Hawaii?

 Hawaii has the most expensive home prices in the nation, and a lot of people say that’s because of outside buyers.
 People say that outsiders from foreign countries or from the mainland are swooping in and buying up so many homes in Hawaii, and that’s the main reason housing prices are sky high, right?

 Well, no. Actually, outside buyers aren’t the main reason for Hawaii’s high home prices.

 I mean, it’s true that outside buyers do buy a lot of homes in Hawaii.
 In 2021, buyers from the mainland made up around 22% of home purchases in Hawaii, and buyers from foreign countries made up around 2%.
 So definitely, there are outside buyers, and they do affect the price of housing just like anyone buying a home affects the price of housing.

 But that’s not the main reason for Hawaii’s record high home prices.
 The main reason our prices are so high is because Hawaii has the greatest number of housing regulations in the nation, and that has led to very few homes being built.

 But hang on.
 You’re telling me that outside buyers — all those people from foreign countries or from the mainland buying homes here — they aren’t the main driver of Hawaii’s high home prices?

 But of course, you don’t have to take my word for it.
 Just look at the data.
 Since 2010, the share of outside buyers in Hawaii has trended downward.
 So, over time, outside buyers have generally been buying a declining share of the homes in Hawaii.
 And yet, home prices skyrocketed.